Does my insurance pay for removal of mercury amalgam fillings?

 How much does it cost to have a mercury amalgam filling replaced?

-Tooth colored composite fillings range in price from $ 160 to $ 325 depending on size.
+Tooth colored composite fillings range in price from approximately $ 250 to $ 550 depending on size.
 If a tooth has extensive decay or is cracked from the amalgam filling and / biting forces, a porcelain / ceramic onlay may be recommended to increase durability.
 You may still choose to have a composite filling, even if the porcelain is recommended.
 While the porcelain / ceramic onlay (or crown) may be expected to last much longer than a composite filling, you may get a number of years of service from the filling.